-Mediation is a term that encompasses a variety of situations and is alternatively referred to as alternative dispute resolution where parties voluntarily come together to resolve a dispute.
-Although mediation can range from informal mediation between two parties and their attorneys the focus of this article, however, is to discuss the advantages and disadvantages of mediation between litigants, their counsel and a hired mediator.
+Mediation is a term that encompasses a variety of situations and is alternatively referred to as an alternative dispute resolution where parties voluntarily come together to resolve a dispute.
+Although mediation can range from informal mediation between two parties and their attorneys the focus of this article, however, is to discuss the advantages and disadvantages of mediation between litigants, their counsel, and a hired mediator.
 In a mediation setting, the parties and their counsel will appear before a mediator who is appointed by either the parties themselves or, in some cases, by the court if it is a court-appointed mediator.
-The duration and tenor of mediation vary widely depending on the complexity of the dispute, the relative position of the parties, the willingness of the parties to mediate and, quite frankly, the competence of the mediator.
+The duration and tenor of mediation vary widely depending on the complexity of the dispute, the relative position of the parties, the willingness of the parties to mediate, and, quite frankly, the competence of the mediator.

 B. HOW IS MEDIATION CONDUCTED?

-In general, mediation requires decision makers from the parties, counsel for the parties and the mediator with a mutually agreed upon venue for the mediation.
+In general, mediation requires decision-makers from the parties, counsel for the parties, and the mediator with a mutually agreed-upon venue for the mediation.
 Once all of this is in place and the mediation commences, the mediator introduces himself to both the parties and counsel and explains in some detail what his role is and what he hopes to accomplish during the mediation.
 At the outset of the process, the mediator will provide everyone with a confidentiality form that requires what is said in mediation otherwise stays in mediation.

 The attorneys for both sides will then provide a brief opening argument.
 In advance of mediation, often times the selected mediator will request that counsel for the parties provide him with certainly written submissions so as to allow the mediator with the ability to understand and study the case prior to the actual mediation.
 This enables the mediator to understand the facts and issues in the case.